 Here you are looking for nothing less than the highest security protocols available - and today that is Transport Layer Security (TLS) version 1.2 - for your faxes while in transit over the Internet.
-Once your faxes are received and in storage you should continue to demand protection with the best available security - and that is AES 256-bit encryption for your faxes at rest in the provider's data centers. @eFax Corporate[®]
+Once your faxes are received and in storage you should continue to demand protection with the best available security - and that is AES 256-bit encryption for your faxes at rest in the provider's data centres.

-7. Does your service apply the technical and legal resources to thoroughly understand and address the requirements of HIPAA, SOX and GLBA?
+7. Does your service apply the technical and legal resources to thoroughly understand and address the requirements of HSCIC and other regulations?

-These are complex federal regulations, and you don't want to go with a vendor that hasn't mastered these issues.
+These are complex regulations, and you don't want to go with a vendor that hasn't mastered these issues.
 The easy answer, unfortunately, for some vendors is simply posting "Yes" to the compliance question on their websites.
 Ultimately, as the end user, their decisions will affect you.
-For example, companies that purport to be HIPAA Compliant that are not or do not have proper procedures and controls in place are also a risk to your organization, as BAA's protecting ePHI (electronic protected health information) are a shared responsibility.
+Vendors that purport to be HSCIC compliant but are not, or do not have proper procedures and controls in place, are a risk to your organisation.